What it is Really like recording a cd

 Secondly, book the studio well in advance.
-I booked 4 months before I planned to record.
+I booked 4 months before I planed to record.
 I also booked it for a month.
 Plan to book more time than you might need as things that could go wrong.
 It is a long process recording an album.
 It took me over a month of solid daily work to get my album recorded, mixed and mastered.

 Before The Big Day

-Before the big day of the actual recording, I attended a planning meeting with the studio.
-During that meeting, I shared my rough cd recordings, explained what musicians I needed and that I would need an arranger for some of my album.
+Before the big day of actual recording, I attended a planning meeting with the studio.
+During that meeting, I shared my rough cd recordings, explained what musicians I needed, and that I would need an arranger for some of my album.
 The studio discussed what I had to do, the time it would take and their role in finding artists etc. It was quite a lengthy meeting but a necessary part of preparation.
-Make sure you know Exactly what you want and have practised your materials well before booking the studio.
+Make sure you know Exactly what you want and have practiced your materials well before booking the studio.

 Recording the vocals is also a challenge.
 First of all, watch the breathing.
 I had trouble at first and had to do several repeats due to this.
 All your imperfect intonation problems will reveal themselves.
 For the most part, though I found the vocals quite easy.